urigoren/decorators4DS/README.md

 ## PySpark

-  1. `pyspark_udf` - Coverts python3 type hints into PySpark return types and return `PySparkUDF` object.
+  1. `pyspark_udf` - Converts python3 type hints into PySpark return types and return `PySparkUDF` object.

 ## sklearn
   1. `SKTransform` - Turn any function into an sklearn Transformer, and use it in an sklearn Pipeline.